 Church seating in the main hall and tea room as overflow will be arranged at the government-stipulated social distance.
 Where possible the duty steward will allow bunching of chairs for households or established house bubbles.
 This will be in the interest of both households and the church capacity.
 Seating will be in rows and columns, all facing the same way.

 Hand sanitizer stations will be established at the entrance lobby, in the tea room and in the kitchen.

-Where the weather permits windows will be opened to allow as much ventilation as possible.
+Windows will be opened to allow as much ventilation as possible.

 Use of Toilets

 Toilets will be open for use.
 Users are requested to leave them clean.
 However, the best assurance for the user is that the disinfecting takes place by him or herself before use.
-To that end a spray detergent/disinfectant with disposable cloths will be available, along with anti-bacterial nitrile gloves.
+To that end alcohol cleaning wipes or a spray detergent/disinfectant with disposable cloths will be available, along with anti-bacterial nitrile gloves.
 Paper towel dispensers will be affixed and lined pedal bins will be put in place to dispose of used towels.
 To get to the toilets go out the side passage door from the tea room.
 On re-entering the church building via the kitchen you may use the hand sanitiser to provide you with assurance after using a communal toilet.

 Hymn Books and Bibles

 Church hymn books and bibles will not be used.
 You are welcome to bring your own bible and, if you have it, hymn book.

 There will be no singing because of the potential for increased risk of transmission from aerosol and droplets.
 EMW hymn singing will be projected under licence.

 All hymns, readings and notices will be projected via the church’s projector.
 The Pastor is requested to lightly and carefully wipe it down on first use and to be the only person who touches it.